📝 KitchenNmbrs context · ⏱️ 3 min read

 Frequently asked questions

-What if guests complain about price increases?
+What if customers push back on price increases?

-What food cost percentage should I maintain?
+What food cost percentage should I target?

 ℹ️ This article was prepared based on official sources and professional expertise.
 While we strive for current and accurate information, the content may differ from the most recent regulations.
 Always consult the official authorities for binding standards.

-📚 Sources consulted
+Sources consulted

 Food Standards Agency (FSA) https://www.food.gov.uk